According to the Refugee Law, the Head of the Asylum Service withdraws refugee status if it is found that:

-Regarding beneficiaries of subsidiary protection, the status is withdrawn if the Head of the Asylum Service finds in retrospect, based on events that are revealed, after the status has been granted, that the misrepresentation or omission of facts, including the use of false documents, on behalf of the person, was decisive for the granting of subsidiary protection status.
+Regarding beneficiaries of subsidiary protection, the status is withdrawn if the Head of the Asylum Service finds in retrospect, based on events that are revealed and after the status has been granted, that the misrepresentation or omission of facts, including the use of false documents on behalf of the person, was decisive for the granting of subsidiary protection status.

 The same procedure as that for Cessation is followed.

-There is no available data on the number of withdrawals of international protection in 2018 or 2019.
+There is no available data on the number of withdrawals of international protection, however there are no indications that any withdrawals took place in 2020.
 There are no statistics or information available on the success rate of appeals or legal aid applications against withdrawal decisions.

 Article 6A Refugee Law.